 Jingan Young 楊靜安 is an award-winning playwright.
 She holds a BA (Hons) in English with Film Studies from King’s College London and a Master of Studies in Creative Writing from the University of Oxford.

 She was the first playwright commissioned and produced in the English language by the Hong Kong Arts Festival for FILTH (Failed in London, Try Hong Kong).
 The play text is available from Columbia University Press.
 Her training as a playwright includes The Royal Court Theatre’s Young Writers Programme (2011), The Hampstead Theatre’s Heat & Light Company (2011) and the Soho Theatre Writers Lab (2015 – 2016).

 In early 2016 she received the Peggy Ramsay Foundation Award for Playwriting and in November 2016 she received the Michael Grandage Company’s Futures Grant.
-She was shortlisted for OffWestEnd’s Adopt a Playwright Award and for Papatango Theatre Company’s Resident Playwright scheme in 2017.
+She was also a recipient of the HKADC Emerging Artists Scheme.